Ultimate Guide To The Best Cities In Morocco For Every Traveler

 Rabat, Morocco’s capital, is often overlooked by tourists but offers a blend of modernity and tradition.
 It’s a more relaxed city compared to Marrakech or Fes.
 Making it a great place for travelers looking to explore at a slower pace.

-Rabat is home to several historical and cultural landmarks, including the Hassan Tower, a minaret of an incomplete mosque, and the Mausoleum of Mohammed V, a royal tomb dedicated to King Mohammed V and his two sons.
+Rabat is home to several historical and cultural landmarks, including the Hassan Tower, a minaret of an incomplete mosque.
+And the Mausoleum of Mohammed V, a royal tomb dedicated to King Mohammed V and his two sons.

-The city also boasts beautiful gardens, such as the Andalusian Gardens and the Chellah, a peaceful archaeological site where you can explore Roman ruins.
+The city also boasts beautiful gardens, such as the Andalusian Gardens and the Chellah.
+A peaceful archaeological site where you can explore Roman ruins.

 8. Meknes – The Imperial City